Guizhou Food – Cuisine of Guizhou in Southwest China

 Kaili Sour Soup Fish

 This Guizhou food is a classic sour soup dish.
 It is often made of the carp growing up in rice field, catfish or grass carp, tomatoes and the red sour soup.
-The fresh fish is boiled in the cooked red sour soup which tastes spicy, sour, tasty and refreshing.
+The fresh fish is boiled in the cooked red sour soup which tastes spicy, sour and refreshing.

 Zhuangyuan Pig’s Trotters